Greedy-like bases for sequences with gaps: Some -greedy-type bases

 The smallest constant verifying \eqref{unc} is denoted by $\K_s$ and we say that $\B$ is $\K_s$-$\n$-suppression unconditional.
 If $\n=\mathbb N$, we say that $\B$ is $\K_s$-suppression unconditional. \end{defi}

 It is immediate that suppression unconditionality entails $\n$-suppression unconditionality.
-It turns out that the reverse implication holds as well. \begin{proposition} Let $\B$ be a $\K_s$-$\n$-suppression unconditional basis.
+It turns out that the reverse implication holds as well. \begin{proposition} Let $\B$ be a $\K_s$-$\n$-suppression unconditional basis in a Banach space $\mathbb X$.
 Then, $\B$ is $\K_s$-suppression unconditional. \end{proposition} \begin{proof} Let $A\subset\N$ be a finite set and $x\in\X$ with finite support.
 Define the element $z:=x+\e\one_C$, where $C>\supp(x)$ is such that $\vert A\vert+\vert C\vert\in\n$.
 We have

 Letting $\e\rightarrow 0$ and using the density of elements of finite support, we conclude that the basis is $\K_s$-suppression unconditional. \end{proof}